List of Armenian monarchs: Syunik, Siunia dynasty (970–1170)

 The Kingdom of Syunik was conquered by the Seljuk Turks in 1170.

 Shah-i Armens (1100–1185; 1420–1437)

 Ahlat Shah-i Armens (1100–1185)

-In the decades following the Battle of Manzikert (1071), one of the Turkmen vassal dynasties of the Seljuk Turks gained control of the city of Ahlat in the former Armenian heartland.
-These Muslim emirs took the title Shah-i Armen ("King of the Armenians"); the same title the Caliphates had previously used for the Bagratuni kings.
+In the decades following the Battle of Manzikert (1071), one of the Turkmen vassal dynasties of the Seljuk Turks gained control of Ahlat, in the former Armenian heartland.
+These Muslim emirs took the title Shah-i Armen ("King of the Armenians"); the same title Islamic sources had previously used for the Bagratuni kings.